-A graduate of the Academy of Fine Arts in Warsaw, Dorota Kobiela was awarded the “Minister of Culture scholarship” for special achievements in painting and graphics.
+A graduate of the Academy of Fine Arts in Warsaw, DK Welchman (formerly known as Dorota Kobiela) was awarded the “Minister of Culture scholarship” for special achievements in painting and graphics.
 Simultaneously with attending the Academy of Fine Arts in Warsaw, she joined the Warsaw Film School, Directorial Faculty in 2004.

 Hugh graduated from Oxford University with a degree in PPE and a vague notion of wanting to make films.
 He supported himself through teaching history, selling carpets, and even selling fish, while he joined various grass roots film cooperatives in London.
 After a few disastrous experiences, where the drama was all behind the camera instead of in front of it, Hugh sought out training at The National Film & Television School.

 His graduation film, Crowstone, won the Cinefoundation Prize at the Cannes Film Festival.
 He got his first professional experience producing short films for Monty Python, and then set up BreakThru Films.
 In 2008 Hugh was awarded an Oscar for BreakThru’s first major production, Peter and the Wolf, which premiered at a sold out Royal Albert Hall accompanied live by The Philharmonic Orchestra.
 His next film, Magic Piano & the Chopin Shorts premiered in Beijing’s Forbidden City with pianist Lang Lang, then at London’s South Bank Centre and New York’s Lincoln Centre.

 After falling in love with Polish painter and director, Dorota Kobiela, Hugh also fell in love with her film project, Loving Vincent, and has been working with her ever since.